CodeForPhilly/judicial-data-analyses/README.md

 # jat-data-analyses

-Data analyses for the JAT docket data.
+Data analyses for judge docket data.
+See the [pm0kjp/pa-judicial-data](https://github.com/pm0kjp/pa-judicial-data) for an explanation of the docket data, and context on the problem as a whole.

 ## Accessing data